Yetu-1/Movie-Rental-Management-System/README.md

 -Movies are grouped in categories(genre)
 -Movies can be searched by name and keyword
 -Customer account has can be recharged in dollars and when a book is rented the amount is deducted.
--Late charges are applied based on how late the books are returned.
 -Movies have properties like, ratings, price, plot description, picture if possible.
 -Customers can either be gold, sliver or bronze members based on how much movies they’ve rented and can get discounts based on this.